lim04francis/Tri2---p5longhorns/README.md

 - Marc Humeau

 ## Project Ideas
-- Our first project idea is an industry news website.
-This would give readers the latest information about certain industries, such as Hollywood and the music industry
-- Our second project idea is an virtual art museum.
+- Our project idea is an virtual art museum.
 We would show the history of certain genres, such as music, painting, and even gaming.

 ### Contributions